clu-ling/logx-reader/docs/index.md

 ## What is it?

 The `LogX-Reader` is a machine reading system which utilizes [Odin](https://github.com/clu-ling/odin-tutorial) and [statistical models](http://clulab.github.io/processors/metal.html) for parsing, tagging, and rule-based entity/event extraction.
-The system is defined under the `reader` subproject.
+The system contains three [sbt subprojects](https://www.scala-sbt.org/1.x/docs/Multi-Project.html), `core`, `reader`, and `rest`.
+The API documentation for each subproject can be found here: [core](./api/core/index.html), [reader](./api/reader/index.html), [rest](./api/rest/index.html).

+The `core` subproject includes development utilities and metadata.

+The `reader` subproject contains the `LogX-Reader`.

+The `rest` subproject defines the REST API for the reader.

 ## How do I use it?